simonw/llm/docs/tutorial-model-plugin.md

 ## Installing your plugin to try it out

-Having created a directory with a `setup.py` file and an `llm_markov.py` file, you can install your plugin into LLM by running this from inside your `llm-markov` directory:
+Having created a directory with a `pyproject.toml` file and an `llm_markov.py` file, you can install your plugin into LLM by running this from inside your `llm-markov` directory:

 ```bash
 llm install -e .